Certificate in Infection Control and Sterilisation

 Applicants will be required to attend an information session prior to course commencement at a date to be advised.

-Level 1 computer skills to utilise Mayfield online learning resources.
+Computer skills to utilise Mayfield online learning resources.
 Students must have access to a computer and internet to complete blended learning.

 • Clinical Microbiology